 From this exceptionally strong longlist, our second-round judges, all professional editors working for a top publisher and reading the work without any identifying information about the author, unanimously selected five stunning entries for the shortlist.
 Our congratulations to the shortlisted authors, who are invited to read their entries at the Primadonna Festival, and will go into the third and final round.
 They are:

-Entrants shortlisted will be invited to submit a second piece of writing, of 3000 – 5000 words, by December 2019.
+Entrants shortlisted are invited to submit a second piece of writing, of 3000 – 5000 words, by December 2019.

 All second-round entries must be accompanied by a summary of the written entry.
 For fiction submissions, we will require an accompanying ‘back-of-book’ blurb of 250 words max, and for non-fiction an overview of the finished project, also 250 words max.

 Who are the judges?

 All first-round entries were judged by the Primadonnas.
-Those selected for the second round will be passed onto a selected group of editors from one of the UK’s largest publishers who will choose five entries (a mix of fiction and non-fiction, the ratio of which will be determined solely by the quality of the writing).
+Those selected for the second round were passed to group of editors from one of the UK’s largest publishers who chose five entries (a mix of fiction and non-fiction, the ratio of which was determined solely by the quality of the writing).

-The shortlisted writers will be asked to present their work as part of a special event at the inaugural Primadonna Festival which takes place between 30 August and 1 September 2019 in Pettaugh, Suffolk.
+The shortlisted writers have been asked to present their work as part of a special event at the inaugural Primadonna Festival which takes place between 30 August and 1 September 2019 in Pettaugh, Suffolk.